 A period at Real Madrid saw José’s personal trophy trail continue, a La Liga title the pinnacle, Mourinho’s fourth title in as many countries.
 2016 saw José’s services acquired by English giants, Manchester United.
 Continuing the trend and Mourinho’s penchant for unrivalled accomplishment, his stewardship coincided with more decoration for Manchester’s red half, three trophies, including the UEFA Europa League.

-José currently manages Tottenham Hotspur, Spurs headhunting Mourinho, fully aware of his trophy accruing pedigree.
+José managed Tottenham Hotspur most recently, Spurs headhunting Mourinho, fully aware of his trophy accruing pedigree.
 Blessed with an insatiable grasp of tactics, ability to inspire and produce results, José Mourinho is rightfully one of the most respected managers in the history of the ‘beautiful game’.
 Mourinho also received deserved recognition in 2015 as Portuguese Coach of the Century.

 A firm charity advocate, Jose serves as a Global Ambassador for World Food Programme, the world's largest humanitarian organisation combatting hunger and promoting food security.